Volkov-Roman/projects/README.md

 - Usage of frameworks: Bootstrap, Skeleton
 - Application of the SASS preprocessor

 For more detailed information, you can contact me at rvolkovpost@gmail.com or visit my [LinkedIn page](https://www.linkedin.com/in/volkov44/) or [GitHub profile](https://github.com/Volkov-Roman).
-You can also find my CV by going to `index.html` in the "Web development" folder.
+You can also find my CV on my LinkedIn profile or in the 'CVs' repository on my GitHub profile.